 (f) Tests of mis-pricing in general and in particular, under performance in the long run are also conducted by computing and comparing the average value of modified Tobin's Q Ratio for the disinvested PSUs.
-The observed value of 0.84 average modified Tobin's Q Ratio of disinvested PSUs also substantiates the fact of under performance in the market, inter alia, not duly recognizing the true economic and intrinsic value and wealth of Indian disinvested PSUs by the market.
+The observed value of 0 84 average modified Tobin's Q Ratio of disinvested PSUs also substantiates the fact of under performance in the market, inter alia, not duly recognizing the true economic and intrinsic value and wealth of Indian disinvested PSUs by the market.
 These computations are unique in nature and in character, which will help the sovereign divestor to market its disinvestment strategically.

-To wit, in general Indian disinvestments have been under priced both, in term of Fundamental Comparison of Disinvestment Prices with the derived economic prices based on the Selected Network of Pricing Methods and market based comparison of market prices with disinvestment prices A posteriori, it has been proved on record that management of strategy of determination of ological valuation and pricing of a share of PSUs for disinvestment was determined by 'shirt -sleeves' methods of valuation.

-Therefore, to eschew such shadowboxing approach of sub-optimal valuation of assets and equities in future, The researcher deems it fit, inter alia, to discuss the crony-relationship between valuation and pricing of disinvestment in the holistic process of disinvestment with the 'cornea'.
-The cornea is window between the eye and the world.
-If, it become scarred because of an accident or decease, the person become blind and the only solution is new cornea.
-In management of disinvestment strategy also, the strategy of valuation and pricing of disinvestment candidate is like "the cornea", through which all the stakeholders endoscope the costs (loss/opportunity cost to economy/citizens/tax-payers) and benefits (success) of disinvestments If, the valuation and pricing of disinvestment is sub-optimal, it may put an end to the life of disinvestment strategy.
+To wit, in general Indian disinvestments have been under priced both in term of Fundamental comparison of Disinvestment prices with the derived economic prices based on the Selected Network of Pricing Methods and market based comparison of market prices with disinvestment prices.
+A posteriori, it has been proved on record that management of strategy of determination of ological valuation and pricing of a share of PSUs for disinvestment was determined by shirt -sleeves methods of valuation Therefore, to eschew the same in future, the researcher deems it fit, inter alia, to discuss the crony-relationship between valuation and pricing of disinvestment in the holistic process of disinvestment with the 'cornea'.
+The cornea is window between the eye and the world If, it become scarred because of an accident or decease, the person become blind and the only solution is new cornea.
+In management of disinvestment strategy also, the strategy of valuation and pricing of disinvestment candidate is like 'the cornea', through which all the stakeholders endoscope the costs (loss/opportunity cost to economy/citizens/tax-payers) and benefits (success) of disinvestments.
+If, the valuation and pricing of disinvestment is sub-optimal, it may put an end to the life of disinvestment strategy.